Kim Kardashian Praises Kanye "Ye" West for Introducing Her to the Fashion World at 2021 PCAs - E! Online

 "For nearly two decades, Kim Kardashian West's style evolution has disrupted and influenced trends on a global level and cemented herself as a force to be reckoned with within the fashion industry," Jen Neal, Executive Vice President of Entertainment Live Events, Specials & E!
 News, previously said in a statement.
 "For being a cultural inspiration, trailblazer and so much more, we can't wait to honor Kim with this year's People's Fashion Icon Award."

 Kim isn't the only A-lister to go home with a trophy.
-Check out the list of winners here.